-(1) Basis of Presentation
+1 Basis of presentation

 The Deutsche Annington Immobilien Group (hereinafter referred to as DAIG) is a performance-focused holder and manager of residential real estate in Germany.
-Our core business is providing affordable housing in an intact environment for broad sections of the population.
-We also offer additional real estate-related services which bring benefits for our stakeholder.
+Our core business is providing affordable housing for broad sections of the population.
+We also offer additional real estate-related services which bring benefits for our stakeholders.
 A further business activity is portfolio optimisation.
 To achieve this, we sell selected properties in our portfolio and systematically integrate new housing stock into the Group.
 The parent company of DAIG is Monterey Holdings I S.à r.l., Luxembourg.
 Deutsche Annington Immobilien GmbH is incorporated and domiciled in Germany; its registered office is located in Düsseldorf.
 The head office (principal place of business) is located at Philippstrasse 3, Bochum.

 On January 17, 2012, the shareholders' meeting passed a resolution to convert Deutsche Annington Immobilien GmbH into Deutsche Annington Immobilien AG.
-The entry in the trade register necessary for the conversion to be effective has not occurred at the time when the consolidated financial statements were drawn up.
+The entry in the trade register necessary for the conversion to be effective had not occurred at the time when the consolidated financial statements were drawn up.